 As consideration for the Edgewater Acquisition, we paid, in the aggregate, approximately \$46 million of cash, net of cash acquired, and issued 4.2 million shares of Ribbon common stock to Edgewater's selling shareholders and holders of vested in-the-money options and warrants to acquire common stock of Edgewater (the "Edgewater Selling Stakeholders") on the Edgewater Acquisition Date.
 The cash payment was funded through our then-existing credit facility.
-We had previously agreed to pay the Edgewater Selling Stakeholders an additional \$30 million of cash, \$15 million of which was to be paid six months from the Edgewater Acquisition Date and the other \$15 million of which was to be paid as early as nine months from the Edgewater Acquisition Date (the exact timing of which would depend on the amount of revenue generated from the sales of Edgewater products in 2018) (the "Edgewater Deferred Consideration").
+We had previously agreed to pay the Edgewater Selling Stakeholders an additional \$30 million of cash, \$15 million of which was to be paid six months from the Edgewater Acquisition Date and the other \$15 million of which was to be paid as early as nine months from the Edgewater Acquisition Date and no later than 18 months from the Edgewater Acquisition Date (the exact timing of which would depend on the amount of revenue generated from the sales of Edgewater products in 2018) (the "Edgewater Deferred Consideration").

 On February 15, 2019, we and the Edgewater Selling Stakeholders agreed to reduce the amount of Edgewater Deferred Consideration from \$30 million to \$21.9 million and agreed that all such deferred consideration would be payable on March 8, 2019.
-We paid the Edgewater Selling Stakeholders \$21.9 million on March 8, 2019 and recorded the reduction to the Edgewater Deferred Consideration of \$8.1 million in Other income, net, in our condensed consolidated statement of operations for the six months ended June 30, 2019.
+We paid the Edgewater Selling Stakeholders \$21.9 million on March 8, 2019 and recorded the reduction to the Edgewater Deferred Consideration of \$8.1 million in Other income, net, in our condensed consolidated statement of operations for the nine months ended September 30, 2019.